juhofriman/haskell-finnish-marital-names/README.md

 # haskell-finnish-marital-names
-It's simple program for generating possible marital name combinations according to finnish legislation.
+It's simple program for generating possible marital name combinations according to finnish legislation. **Note: ** Yours truly is not a layer or expert in this domain.
+Don't blame me if you can't get a name this software promises :D

 This uses finnish syntax for describing names which is as follows.

 ```
 Person who still has birth name